hdhulipala/JustEat/README.md

 3. **Maven POM file**:
    - `\pom.xml` : This XML file contains the project configuration details used by Maven.
 It provides all the configuration required for a project like cucumber jar, testng jar etc

 4. **Test output**: The result of the test are present in the `\test-output` folder.
-It consist of 2 html files (`emailable-report.html` and `index.html` which we can use to see the test result by opening it in browser.
+It consist of 2 html files (`emailable-report.html` and `index.html`) which we can use to see the test result report by opening it in browser.

 ### Setup
 1. **Install Java on your computer**